Columbia County Driver Pleas to DUI Charge, Without Increased Penalties

 The driver hired Meldon Law.
-The attorneys at Meldon Law found that the dry gas cylinder on the breath test instrument had expired and did not comply with Florida Administrative Code 11D-8.
-The attorney was able to then negotiate a plea to a DUI charge without the increased penalties for having a BAC over 0.150.
+The attorneys at Meldon Law, which found that the dry gas cylinder on the breath test instrument being expired and not complying with Florida Administrative Code 11D-8.
+The attorney was able to then negotiate a plea to a DUI charge without the increased penalties for having a BAC over .150

 DISCLAIMER: The results are specific to the facts and legal circumstances of each of the clients’ cases and should not be used to form an expectation that the same results could be obtained for other clients in similar matters without reference to the specific factual and legal circumstances of each client’s case.
 (Date of Arrest: August 17, 2018).